-Norwegian Covered Bonds framework:
+Norwegian Covered Bonds Framework

 - All of the EU Regulatory Framework in effect - The Covered Bond Directive (harmonization Directive) became effective in Norway from July 2022 - Key points from the Norwegian harmonised Covered Bond framework: - Cover Pool: CRR Art.
 129 defines eligible assets.
-In practice cover pools with only residential mortgages (separate public sector and commercial pools exist) - Asset valuation: maximum prudent market value, documented individual assessment by independent person or by statistical models (for residential real estate) Max LTV: up to 80% - Rate and currency risk: limited - Derivatives: only for hedging rate and currency risks and with counterparties rated risk class 1 or 2 - Liquidity buffer: 180 days net cash outflows covered, may be calibrated on extended maturity - Soft bullet: Extended maturity of up to 12 months possible with approval from the FSA following from the prospect of an imminent liquidity crisis which would likely not be otherwise solved - Overcollateralization: 5% - Registry: detailed requirements Cover pool monitor: in place, checks registry quarterly with annual reporting to the FSA - Investor reporting/transparency: required, details as in HTT - > SpaBol issues EU Covered Bonds (Premium) from July 2022
+In practice cover pools with only residential mortgages (separate public sector and commercial pools exist) - Asset valuation: maximum prudent market value, documented individual assessment by independent person or by statistical models (for residential real estate) Max LTV: up to 80% - Rate and currency risk: limited - Derivatives: only for hedging rate and currency risks - Liquidity buffer: 180 days net cash outflows covered - Soft bullet: Extended maturity of up to 12 months possible with approval from the FSA following from the prospect of an imminent liquidity crisis which would likely not be otherwise solved - Overcollateralization: 5% - Registry: detailed requirements Cover pool monitor: in place, checks registry quarterly with annual reporting to the FSA - Investor reporting/transparency: required, details as in HTT - SpaBol issues EU Covered Bonds (Premium) from July 2022